Halocarbon

 • encapsulated volatile organic compound

-• emitted no discernible fumes or acidic odors
+• emitted no discernable fumes or acidic odors

 Want to learn more?